framedsc/Sitesource/markdown/GameGuides/Abzû.md

     **Features**: Camera control, FoV control.

     @alert tip
     If you want to take a stillshot, pause the game by pressing the `ESC` key and hide the HUD using the ShaderToggler as described below.
+Then press `INS` to enable freecam.
     @end

     @alert tip